hlord2000/MiaoBreak/README.md

 # Step 4: Program

+## NOTE: The order of operations must be followed very carefully so that your halves will pair with one another.

+"Keeping the batteries disconnected keeps them from binding to eachother as you're flashing them.
+Maybe less important on the very first try, but if you have to try more than once, then I think it's important." -zpriddy

 With the pins inserted into the through holes, tilt them slightly so that they make good contact.

 If you are on Linux or MacOS, run the script "flashing/flash.sh"